eliasisamess/Vincit-Pre-Assignment/README.md

 # Vincit-Pre-Assignment
-MVP Stock Market Analysis for Scrooge McDuck
+A console stock analysis application for Scrooge McDuck.
+Pre-assignment for a job application to Vincit.